 Reductil Review - Does This Diet Drug Work?
-Are availability and safety deal breakers?

 I need to make a confession: I was obsessed with researching Reductil.
 We spent hours looking into the ingredients, side effects, customer service, and science behind it.
 We also looked at hundreds of comments and reviews.
 Then, we condensed everything here so you could get the bottom line.

 First things first – Reductil is marketed to men and women who are obese, and only available online with a prescription.
 The drug is available in three strengths 5, 10, and 15 milligrams.
 It is also known as Meridia, and was pulled from the US market in 2010 as a result of side effects.

 Abbott Laboratories makes the drug, and it was first approved by the FDA in November 1997.
 While it was marketed to the obese and only meant to be taken for a year, and designed to trick the brain into thinking the stomach is full, the side effects were dangerous enough for the FDA to step in.

 Prescription Only – “Can’t Buy Over the Counter”

 Our first issue is that Reductil was only available with a prescription from a doctor.
 “While this is a good thing in a way, since it is targeted at people who are obese, it means there are people out there who could benefit from it, without being able to get to it,” said our Research Editor.

 ”I’m obese and can’t get this medication,” said one dieter.

 ”My doctor wouldn’t write me a prescription,” claimed another.

 “My doctor gave me a prescription and it really helped,” one review said.